 The Winchester Image Improvements Plan sponsored by MSW (then known as Winchester First) was adopted in 2010.
 It is a series of projects intended to improve downtown aesthetics and create a sense of place, particularly on S. Maple Street - the front door to downtown.
 Since 2010, Main Street Winchester has completed several projects including landscaping at the Maple Street entrance to Heritage Park and most recently, a new color scheme for the Economic Development Office.
 Learn more.

 Since 2014, MSW has been honoring individuals in our community who have achieved state-wide and/or national success.
 Main Street Winchester Board President Graham Johns, who originated the series said, “As a community we do a great job of recognizing people who have accomplished remarkable achievements after they have passed away.
 With these banners, we want to recognize the great accomplishments of Clark Countians who are still living.”
-A hero is defined as a person who is admired for outstanding achievements.
-The banners show real-life, contemporary examples of successful people.
+The banners show real-life, contemporary examples of successful people with outstanding achievements.
 They show that dreams come true through hard work, determination and perseverance, whether you have Hollywood ambitions or you’re a pony with speed – you can get there from here.
 We’re proud to honor these remarkable accomplishments and remind all of us of what is possible.

-Individuals honored in the series include America's Junior Miss 2009 Michelle Rogers, NFL pro Yeremiah Bell, film maker Jason Epperson, Hollywood actor Matt Long, decorated Marine Corps veteran Matthew Bradford, and American Pharoah, the first horse to win the "Grand Slam" of American horse racing.
+Individuals honored in the series include America's Junior Miss 2009 Michelle Rogers, NFL pro Yeremiah Bell, film maker Jason Epperson, Hollywood actor Matt Long, decorated Marine Corps veteran Matthew Bradford, American Pharoah, the first horse to win the "Grand Slam" of American horse racing, and musician Paul Martin.
 Learn more.